dart-lang/site-www/src/language/isolates.md

 Note that in this example (compared to the [previous example][]), `Worker.spawn` acts as an asynchronous static constructor for this class and is the only way to create an instance of `Worker`.
-This simplifies the API, making the code that will create an instance of Worker cleaner.
+This simplifies the API, making the code that creates an instance of `Worker` cleaner.

 #### Step 4: Complete the isolate setup process

 In this step, you will complete the basic isolate setup process.
 This correlates almost entirely to the [previous example][], and there are no new concepts.
-There is a slight change in that the code is broken into more methods, which sets you up for adding more functionality through the remainder of this example.
+There is a slight change in that the code is broken into more methods, which is a design practice that sets you up for adding more functionality through the remainder of this example.
 For an in-depth walkthrough of the basic process of setting up an isolate, see the [basic ports example](#basic-ports-example).